 - feeling full

 For most people, gastritis is minor and will go away quickly after treatment.
-There are some forms of gastritis that can produce ulcers or cause a higher risk for cancer.
+However, some forms of gastritis can produce ulcers or increase the risk of cancer.

-- foods with low acidity, or are more alkaline, like vegetables
+- foods with low acidity, including vegetables and beans

-Some studies show that probiotics may help with Helicobacter pylori (H. pylori).
-H. pylori is bacteria that causes an infection in the digestive system which can lead to gastritis or stomach ulcers.
+These bacteria cause an infection in the digestive system, which can lead to gastritis or stomach ulcers.
+In fact, H. pylori is the

-- acidic foods like tomatoes and some fruits
+- acidic foods, such as tomatoes and some fruits

 - fatty foods

 - spicy foods